Hardcastle and McCormick

 Hardcastle and McCormick is an American action crime drama television series that aired on ABC from September 18, 1983, through May 5, 1986.
 The series stars Brian Keith as Judge Milton C. Hardcastle and Daniel Hugh Kelly as ex-con and race car driver Mark "Skid" McCormick.

 During an interview in the early 1980s, producer Stephen J. Cannell referred to the then-upcoming series as Rolling Thunder.

+By September 1985, domestic distribution rights to the series were sold to Columbia Pictures Television.
+Its successor, Sony Pictures Television, still holds these rights to this day.

 Premise

 Los Angeles County Superior Court Judge Milton C. "Hardcase" Hardcastle is an eccentric judge notorious for being strict with the law in both his duties and towards defendants.
 Preparing for his retirement, he notices file drawers filled with 200 people who escaped conviction due to legal technicalities.
 Inspired by his childhood hero the Lone Ranger, Hardcastle desires to make the criminals answer for their crimes.

 Mark McCormick is a smart-mouthed, streetwise car thief.
 He faces a long incarceration for his latest theft, a prototype sports car called the Coyote X, designed by his murdered best friend.
 Together, the judge and the car thief strike a deal in which Hardcastle helps McCormick catch the murderer and McCormick agrees to work (his conditional parole) as the judge's agent.
 In addition, McCormick is allowed to keep the Coyote, which proves to be an excellent pursuit vehicle for their needs.